xobserve/xo/README.md

 - different team and acl design,no orgs any more
 - 100% free.
 Forever and always

-## Status
+## TODO list for V1.0.0
+1. English docs
+2. Some bug fixes
+3. Website and a live demo

-v0.8.0 has been released, official website and docs will be released before 2020-12-31.
+The release will be launched before 2021-01-31

 ## Key Features
 - **Plugins** Performance,Extensible,Beautiful,Configurable